Gharddammez/KusomaEPlatform/README.md

 The projects' tasks are not automatically marked and this will be part of the future update alondside the addition of other subjects and courses alike.

 ## Author
-- Jafred Obeli
-- Joseph Otieno
+- Jafred Obeli, Joseph Otieno ,Esther Nyongesa
-- Esther Nyongesa